NcStudios/NcEngine/docs/Overview.md

 Layers are underused and are reserved for future use.

 ### Flags
 * Entity::Flags::Static: Specifies an Entity will not be moved after construction.
 This is used for various optimizations and is required in certain cases ([ConcaveCollider](EngineComponents.md#concavecollider)).
 * Entity::Flags::Persistent: Persistent entities and their attached components are not destroyed on scene changes.
+* Entity::Flags::NoCollisionNotifications: Attached components will not receive collision/trigger events.
+This can improve performance in scenes with many colliders.

 Entities do not inherit flags from their parents.